audreyfeldroy/complexity/CONTRIBUTING.rst

 Getting Started
 ---------------

-Here's how to set up `design` for local development.
+Here's how to set up `complexity` for local development.

-1. Fork the `design` repo on GitHub.
+1. Fork the `complexity` repo on GitHub.
 2. Clone your fork locally::

     $ git clone git@github.com:your_name_here/complexity.git